ai-pipestream/pipestream-frontend/docs/technical/Service_Discovery_and_Health.md

 ### Method 2: Aggregated Health Stream (Platform-Level)

-For a high-level overview of the entire platform's status, the platform-shell backend provides a custom, aggregated health stream.
+For a high-level overview of the entire platform's status, the pipestream-frontend backend provides a custom, aggregated health stream.

 ```mermaid
 sequenceDiagram